 I’m not exaggerating when I say that bus services in Croatia are excellent.
 Buses are very frequent and comfortable, and even the smallest villages are covered by bus service.

 One of the reasons why buses are so popular in Croatia is no doubt because they are one of the cheapest way to travel.
 All info about the bus schedules, prices from all bus stations in Croatia you can find on Bus Croatia.

 Here are some examples of bus services between, Zagreb to Dubrovnik and Split Dubrovnik.

 - Bus from Zagreb to Dubrovnik – there are several daily buses from Zagreb main bus station (Zagreb bus Terminal).
 It takes from 10 to 12 hours on this 600 km long route, with one or two short breaks (for food and drinks).
-The bus ticket costs 219 Kuna (one way) and 350 Kuna (return ticket)
+One-way bus ticket costs 219 Kuna (€29) and 350 Kuna (€46).

-- Bus from Split to Dubrovnik – To get to Dubrovnik by bus, from main Split bus station (located in Split harbor, next to train station) it will take you about four hours and the one way ticket, cost only 123 Kuna (18 €).
-For round trip you’ll pay 197 Kuna (25 €).
+- Bus from Split to Dubrovnik – To get to Dubrovnik by bus from main Split bus station (located in Split harbor, next to train station), it will take you about four hours.
+One way ticket cost only 123 Kuna (€18), while a round trip will cost you 197 Kuna (€25).

 Flying To Dubrovnik

 After all the aforementioned ways on how to get to Dubrovnik, taking a flight is the fastest and in some cases the cheapest way to reach it.